How effective is 'precooling' your home during off-peak hours? It depends

 "It would be very dependent on the efficiency and size of the home, the outside temperature, the temperature at which someone is comfortable, etc.," Georgia Power spokesman Matthew Kent told NPR.

-And Exelon Corporation, which operates six power companies in the mid-Atlantic, says super cooling can actually be more expensive.
+And Exelon Corp., which operates six power companies in the mid-Atlantic, says super cooling can actually be more expensive.

 "Running your thermostat at its lowest settings, even during cooler temperatures, could lead to excessive energy use and strain on home systems, ultimately increasing costs and creating potential safety risks," company spokesperson James Gherardi told NPR in a statement.